F.A.Q.

 • Dirty/Dusty -- If the media is extremely dirty/dusty/covered in dried stains, there is a cleaning fee of $40 per item.
 Most VHS cassettes I come across don't need that, but sometimes media isn't stored in dust or smoke free places, and it can damage the tapes further upon playback as well as the equipment I have in the studio.

 • Broken VHS cassette shells -- have a possibility of being repaired by having the magnetic tape be placed into a new cassette/reel set up.
 This is extremely time consuming and delicate work for me to do.
-I will be offering this in a limited range later on this summer when I get acceptable replacement shells and parts to offer.
+I will be offering this in a limited capacity soon.

 Even in the best of circumstances, accidental breakage can occur with age, wear and tear from just rewinding or viewing over the years, or even not having been played in some time.
 The simple fact is that these are media formats that were not meant to last longer than 15 to 25 years even in the best of circumstances or storage efforts.